What is prison overcrowding?

 In February 2007 Home Secretary John Reid announced plans to build two new prisons – one at Maghull, Merseyside and a second next to Belmarsh prison, London – stating that the Home Office was “working flat out to deliver additional capacity within the system.”

 The main controversy surrounding the issue of prison overcrowding is its negative impact on inmates.
-There are fewer opportunities for rehabilitative work in overcrowded prisons due to a lack of supervision and inmates are confined to their cells for longer, causing greater tensions between prisoners and with prison staff.
+There are fewer opportunities for rehabilitative work in overcrowded prisons due to a lack of supervision.
+Inmates are confined to their cells for longer, causing greater tensions between prisoners and with prison staff.

 She highlighted growing concerns about safety, particularly in dispersal prisons and young offender institutions, and about rates of self-harm among young women; she also warned of “unsuitable, cramped, or unhygienic accommodation” in some prisons.